OctopusDeploy/OctoProduct/chapter1.md

 In this chapter we will learn how to model repeatable deployments in a Kubernetes cluster and then orchestrate the deployments using Octopus.

+## General deployment concepts

+To understand repeatable deployments, we need to understand what a deployment is, and at what point in a typical build and deployment pipeline the deployments take place.

-## Continuous Integration, Continuous Delivery and Continuous Deployment
+### Continuous Integration, Continuous Delivery and Continuous Deployment

 Before we dive into the details of how to implement repeatable deployments, we'll look at how this pillar fits into a CI/CD pipeline.